Bernd Noack: Life

-Later, he was Director of Research CNRS at Institute PPRIME, Poitiers and Laboratoire d'Informatique pour la Mécanique et les Sciences de l'Ingénieur (LIMSI), Paris-Saclay, France and Professor at the Technische Universität Braunschweig, Germany.
+Later, he was Director of Research CNRS at Institute PPRIME, Poitiers and Laboratoire d'Informatique pour la Mécanique et les Sciences de l'Ingénieur (LIMSI), Paris-Saclay, France and Professor at Technische Universität Braunschweig, Germany.

-He is Professor at the Harbin Institute of Technology, China and Honorary Professor at the Berlin University of Technology.
+He frequently changed jobs during his career, with each one lasting only a short period of time.
+Currently, his work mainly involves publishing some introductory popular science content in certain journals.